 Look to Colorado National Monument and beyond for great biking trails as well.
-The most famous among them is the Kokopelli Trail in nearby Fruita.
-The trail stretches 142 miles from Fruita to Moab, Utah, and includes great camping opportunities – not to mention some of the most memorable stargazing opportunities you’ll find on land.
+The most famous among them is the Kokopelli Trail.
+The trail stretches 142 miles from Grand Junction to Moab, Utah, and includes great camping opportunities – not to mention some of the most memorable stargazing opportunities you’ll find on land.
 Other trails in the Grand Junction vicinity include the Tabeguache and Edge Loop trails.

-The Grand Valley’s landscape is rugged and remote indeed.
-Yet it has always maintained a few hardy residents – and not all of them humans, either.
-At the Dinosaur Journey Museum, located in the heart of Fruita, you will find interactive exhibits that tell what Jurassic life in the Grand Valley was like.
+Grand Junction’s landscape is rugged and remote indeed.
+Yet it has always maintained a few hardy residents – and not all of them, humans, either.
+At the Dinosaur Journey Museum, you will find interactive exhibits that tell what Jurassic life in the area was like.
 Western Colorado is rich in fossils, and this museum tells the stories behind them.